 Each clinician is responsible for keeping a record of his/her clock hours.
 At the end of each semester, the clinician completes one copy of the SC-10 Clock Hour Form.
-The copy is submitted to the supervisor to be signed (ASHA number included) and submitted to the SLHS Chair and AOC.
-When physically possible, the copy is placed in the clinician's student file in the SLHS office.
-Otherwise, the clock hours forms must be electronic and uploaded to each student's BOX folder.
-Students are encouraged to make copies of the signed forms in their graduate files for their personal records.
+The copy is submitted to the supervisor to be signed (ASHA number included) and uploaded to the student's Box folder.
+Students are encouraged to make copies of the signed forms in their graduate box folder for their personal records.